Sylheti language: Grammar

 Sylheti grammar is the study of the morphology and syntax of Sylheti.

 Nouns

 Case

-When a definite article such as -gu/ţa (singular) or -guin/ţin (plural) is added, nouns are also inflected for number.
-Below are two tables which show the inflections of an animate noun, ꠢꠤꠇꠠꠣ hikɽa ('student'), and an inanimate noun, ꠎꠥꠔꠣ zuta ('shoe').
+When a definite article such as -gu/ţa (singular) or -guin/ţin (plural) is added, equivalent to using the measure word for the noun as an infix, nouns are also inflected for number.
+Below is a table of the case inflections for an animate noun, ꠢꠤꠇꠠꠣ hikɽa ('student'), and an inanimate noun, ꠎꠥꠔꠣ zuta ('shoe'), with the definite article employed.

-All of the inflected nouns above have an indefinite article preceding their case markers.
-There are some basic rules to keep in mind about the cases, apart from the "default" nominative.
+Note how the case endings attach after the measure word.